MichalKotowski/michalkotowski.pl/src/posts/2020-04-06-in-pursuit-of-personal-growth.md

 ---
-title: "In pursuit of personal growth"
+title: "In a pursuit of personal growth"
 date: "2020-04-06"
 tags: ["personal", "self development"]
 ---